lgonzalezrouco/pti/p4_seg/README.md

 5 Test it

-Open with a browser http://localhost:8000 and type: username="Aladdin", pwd="open sesame"
+Open with a browser http://localhost:8000 and type: username="Aladdin", pwd="open sesame" or curl -v --user Aladdin:"open sesame" http://localhost:8000

 COMMENT: Don't need to apply basic authentication to Browser.java.